 Faculty Advisor: Dr. Scott Poock

 The Bovine Club is for students who have an interest in learning about or working with cattle.
 Monthly meetings are held with various speakers talking about reproduction, nutrition, lameness, and gastrointestinal problems, just to mention a few.

 Field trips and hands-on wet labs are also offered throughout the year dealing with various aspects of bovine medicine.
 Social gatherings and barbecues top the highlights of the bovine club.

 If you are interested in cattle, or don’t know much about them but want to learn more, come out and join the fun.
 All are welcome.

 Student Chapter of the American Association of Equine Practitioners (SCAAEP)

-Vice President: Hunter Wallace
+Vice President: Meghan Lawlor

-Faculty Adviser: Dr. Allison LaCarrubba
+Faculty Advisor: Dr. Allison LaCarrubba

 Mission Statement: To enhance the educational opportunities of the professional students at the University of Missouri College of Veterinary Medicine, inform students about veterinary related problems currently affecting the horse industry, and to promote the exchange of professional knowledge among students and practitioners for the advancement of equine health.